SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: The Benchmark

-\paragraph{Contribution Extraction Pipeline.} Unlike abstracts and TL;DRs, key contributions are not provided as structured metadata in OpenReview.
-Authors typically articulate contributions at the end of the introduction using explicit markers and bullet points.
-To extract these systematically, we employ a three-stage cascading pipeline as illustrated in Figure~\ref{fig:construction}.
-First, rule-based extraction identifies explicit contribution markers, e.g., ``Our contributions are:'' or ``We make the following contributions,'' and extracts the subsequent bulleted items.
-Second, LLM filtering uses Qwen3-4B-Instruct~\cite{yang2025qwen3} to verify whether the extracted items constitute valid research contributions.
-Third, for papers where extraction fails or validation is rejected, generative fallback synthesizes contributions from the abstract and introduction.
-The first two stages successfully extracted author-written contributions from 15,397 papers, covering 34\% of the corpus, while the remaining 29,549 papers required LLM generation.
+\paragraph{Contribution Extraction Pipeline.} Unlike abstracts and TL;DRs, key contributions are not provided as structured metadata.
+We employ a three-stage cascading pipeline as illustrated in Figure~\ref{fig:construction}: (1)~rule-based extraction identifies explicit contribution markers (e.g., ``Our contributions are:'') and extracts subsequent bulleted items; (2)~LLM filtering uses Qwen3-4B-Instruct~\cite{yang2025qwen3} to verify whether the extracted items constitute valid contributions; (3)~generative fallback synthesizes contributions from the abstract and introduction for papers where extraction fails.

+The first two stages extracted author-written contributions from 15,397 papers (34\%), while the remaining 29,549 required LLM generation.
+The quality of synthesized targets is validated through human evaluation in \S\ref{sec:experiments}.
+We additionally release the author-written subset ($N{=}15{,}397$) as a clean evaluation slice (\S\ref{sec:experiments}); full pipeline details and prompt templates are in Appendix~\ref{app:pipeline}.

 \paragraph{TL;DR Collection.} TL;DRs are author-provided fields in OpenReview submissions.
 As shown in Table~\ref{tab:dataset_overview}, 21,295 papers include TL;DRs, with higher availability in recent years due to venue policy changes.